cidrblock/td4a/README.md

 TD4A is a visual design aid for building and testing jinja2 templates.
 It will combine data in yaml format with a jinja2 template and render the output.

-All jinja2 filters are supported along with the filter plguins from Ansible version 2.4.1.0.
+All jinja2 filters are supported along with the filter plugins from Ansible version 2.4.1.0.

 ### Installation: